cgwire/kitsu/docs/getting-started-production/README.md

 ![start date](../img/getting-started/set_estimation.png)

-To go further in detail with the Supervisor view :
+To go further in detail with the Supervisor's view :
 - (1) You can see and change the status of a task
 - (2) You can assign people to tasks